David Lai, co-president

 Simultaneous to Ross' early days as a record producer, Ross also began working as a junior agent in New York for a boutique agency booking events and shows across various genres of music at many major venues.

-Ross enjoys to help further the careers of PAA's roster by helping create and produce large scale projects such as Joshua Bell's Virtual Reality demo with Sony Playstation and a new sampler instrument that will soon be available for Digital Audio Workstations.
+Ross enjoys furthering the careers of PAA's roster by helping create and produce large scale projects such as Joshua Bell's Virtual Reality demo with Sony Playstation, an original live music video for YEBBA in partnership with Apple Music, and Joshua Bell’s new sampler instrument that is available for all Digital Audio Workstations.

 Ross has a BA in Music and Political Science from Drew University and very much enjoys Wheat Thins.